coderade/ionic-single-view-template/README.md

-## Best Games Ever List - Ionic Single View App
+## Best Games Ever List - Ionic Single View App Template

-This project is a simple example created for didactic purposes that demonstrate a single view application developed using Ionic.
+This project is a simple template created for didactic purposes that demonstrate a single view application developed using Ionic.

 In this application you can search, reorder and delete your games.